 No examination is complete without involving a major portion of this section.
-Therefore, whether you like the subject or not, one cannot ignore Mathematics if you are appearing for an entrance exam.
+Therefore, whether you like the subject or not, one cannot ignore Mathematics if you are appearing for a competitive exam.
 So, follow these tips to excel in the Maths section.

 Strengthen your Basics

 Saving time can get you through more questions and this can be done by learning formulas, identities, tables, etc.

 - Make sure to learn tables and squares upto 30, cubes up to 20 and prime numbers up to 200

 - Remember percentage related fractions up to 1/20

 - Learn important trigonometric formulas, Pythagorean Triplets to solve oral calculations so as to save time

 - This will result in increasing your speed

 Competitive exams are a test of time management for every candidate.
 Therefore, as a candidate, you should invest some time in every topic rather than focusing on only one.
 Suppose there are only 3 months left for the examination, your focus should be to use these days for preparing all the topics.
 Try managing your time in such a manner that the easy topics are covered faster and you can emphasize more on the topics that score high.

 Rather than working hard, apply smart work.
 The smart work is needed by applying shortcut tricks.
 Prefer applying the hit and trial methods wherever possible as some questions can be solved eliminating the options.